 A new anode rod.
-These rods wear down with time, and it’s important to replace them in order to keep your RV’s water system from calcifying.
-They are relatively inexpensive.
+These rods wear down over time, and it’s important to replace them in order to keep your RV’s water system from calcifying.
+The good news is that they’re relatively inexpensive.
 If your RV doesn’t have an anode rod option, there are other options for drain plugs.

 Freshener for your fresh water holding tank.
 A freshener product will clean and deodorize your water tank and lines.
-You will use this product as you wrap up the de-winterization process, but it’s probably a good idea to go ahead and purchase it before you begin.
+You’ll use this product as you wrap up the de-winterization process, but it’s probably a good idea to go ahead and purchase it before you begin.

 A tube of silicone or caulk.
-If needed, this will help you to reseal your RV’s windows.
+This will help you to reseal your RV’s windows if you need to.

 Roof sealant.
-If needed, this will help you to prevent a leaky RV roof or fill in holes you already have.
+If needed, this will help you to prevent a leaky RV roof or fill in any existing holes.

 Now you’re ready to actually begin de-winterization!
 The process includes two basic steps:

-What follows is a checklist of all the steps you’ll need to take in order to complete the two basic steps above.
+What follows is a checklist of all the steps you’ll need to take in order to complete the two basic steps given above!

 How To De-winterize Your Camper

-Close all your tanks.
-First, close or cap your fresh water tank.
-Second, close your black water and gray water tanks.
-Third, close the drain on your water heater.
-This may include replacing the anode rod or drain cap using the 1 and 1/16 socket.
-Fourth, close or cap your low point water drains.
+The first thing you’ll need to do is close or cap your fresh water tank.
+Next, close your black water and gray water tanks.
+Also, close the drain on your water heater.
+This step might include replacing the anode rod or drain cap using the 1 and 1/16 socket.
+Lastly, make sure to close or cap your low point water drains!

-Clean and sanitize your water system.
-First, disconnect from your city water source.
-Second, add a freshener product (bleach) into your fresh water holding tank (between half a gallon and one gallon should be enough).
-Third, fill the rest of your fresh water tank with fresh water.
-Fourth, open all your faucets again and run your water pump until the fresh water tank is empty.
+Now we’ve reached the final step!
+The first thing you’ll need to do is disconnect your RV from your city water source.
+Next, add the freshener product that you purchased earlier into your fresh water holding tank.
+(In general, between half a gallon and one gallon of freshener should be enough.)
+After adding your freshener product, fill the remainder of your freshwater tank with freshwater.
+Finally, open up all your faucets one more time and run your water pump until the fresh water tank is completely empty.

-You’ve now de-winterized the water system on your RV!
-But you’re not done yet!
+Congratulations!
+You’ve now completed the de-winterization process for your RV’s water system!
+But hold up; you’re not done quite yet!
 Here are some bonus tips to make sure your RV is completely ready to go for the summer:

-You may need to recharge the batteries on your RV, as they likely have lost some charge over the winter.
-If you feel uncomfortable performing battery maintenance, have a professional RV repair service complete this step.
+You might need to recharge the batteries on your RV.
+It’s likely that they’ve lost some of their charge over the winter.
+If you feel uncomfortable performing battery maintenance, please have a professional RV repair service complete this step!

-It’s also smart to check the pressure of your tires.
-Most likely, they have lost some pressure over the winter.
+It’s also smart to check your tire pressure.
+It’s very likely that your tires have lost some pressure over the winter!

-Finally, if your RV has an engine or generator, perform normal maintenance on these items, such as changing oil, topping off fluids, etc.
+If your RV has an engine or generator, perform normal maintenance for these items.
+This might include changing oil, topping off fluids, etc.

 Deep Clean Your Black Water Tank

-We recommend that you do a deep clean on your holding tanks twice per year.
-If you didn’t do a deep clean before you winterized your camper, it is best practice to do a deep clean when you de-winterize.
-To deep clean your holding tanks follow these steps using Unique Tank Cleaner:
+Before you hit the road for another summer of fun in the sun, it can be a great idea to do a deep clean of your black water holding tank.
+In general, we recommend that you perform a deep clean on your holding tanks twice per year.
+So if you didn’t do a deep clean before you winterized your camper, it’s a great idea to perform a deep clean when you de-winterize!
+To deep clean your holding tanks, follow these steps using Unique Tank Cleaner:

-Open your black water tank valve and dump the tank completely.
+Open your black tank valve and dump the tank.

-Flush out your black water tank (we recommend flushing it for 20-30 minutes).
+Flush out your black tank.
+(We recommend flushing for about 20-30 minutes.)

-Repeat twice per year, at the beginning of the season and at the end.
+Repeat this process twice per year—once at the beginning of the season and once at the end!

-At Unique Camping + Marine, our expertise lies in the treatment of wastewater — not necessarily in de-winterizing or the specifics of plumbing systems, especially because every RV’s water system operates differently.
-We have written this basic guide based off information we found helpful in this article and this article.
+We hope that this article has proved helpful!
+Here at Unique Camping + Marine, our expertise lies in the treatment of wastewater — not necessarily in de-winterizing or the specifics of plumbing systems, especially because every RV’s water system operates differently.
+That being said, we have written this basic guide based off of information we found helpful in this article and this article.
 Both of these sites are recognized experts in RVing, so we believe you can feel safe using their recommendations.
-If you are still unsure about any of the information contained in this article, we recommend you simply take your RV into a qualified professional and have them properly de-winterize it.
+If you are still unsure about any of the information contained in this article, we recommend that you simply take your RV to a qualified professional and have them properly de-winterize it!

-If you have any further questions or concerns, please don’t hesitate to reach out to us at firstname.lastname@example.org.
-We love to help our customers!
+If you happen to have any questions, concerns, or general comments about this post or The Unique Method, please don’t hesitate to reach out to us at firstname.lastname@example.org.
+We would love to help you!